AlbinSigge/IV1351-project-2-Albin-Sigge/README.md

 The SQL-code for the second part of the IV1351 project.
-The file logphys_model_soundgood3.sql will create the database, and the other files will add data to the corresponding table
+The file logphys_model_soundgood3.sql will create the database, and the file insertdata.sql will add data to the all the tables in the database